I had to stop the birth control pill. My doc and I discovered that was causing a hormonal I’m balance and killing my poor cells.

 Fast forward 10 months and one day I felt TERRIBLE at work.
 My co-workers kept commenting on how green I looked, which is quite the accomplishment.
 I went home feeling sick and nauseous and like I was dying.
 The next morning, however, brought the best of it.
 I went to pee and my IUD. fell. out.
 It came out in this cocoon of flesh and tissue and I just abut fainted.
 Luckily my ex-boyfriend was there to bravely scoop it out of the John and put it in a baggie.
 He then promptly took me to the hospital.

 Luckily I was fine, but, I lost my IUD.
 It was ok though, my boyfriend and I had broken up by the time it fell out, so it was almost symbolic.
 Like my body was like “you won’t be needing THIS anymore!”

 I understandably (duh) declined another IUD.
 Getting another of those was so off my radar I forgot they even to my GYN for another IUD because for my endo, there aren’t many choices left.
 I obviously can’t take the mini pill and I still off and on use the estrogen cream, a low dose progesterone IUD is likely my best shot as a mostly normal life.
 Unfortunately the in-office insertion was WAY too painful (even with the cervical block injection) so I had to do it in the hospital.

 Everything with me ends up being dramatic, wtf

 It was a whole shebang and I ended up waking up screaming in pain.
-Color me suprised.
-I existed in pretty much constant pain for about 2-3 weeks and have taken WAY too much tylenol, but I have survived to tell the tale.
+Color me surprised.
+I existed in pretty much constant pain for about 2-3 weeks and have taken WAY too much Tylenol, but I have survived to tell the tale.
 I still get awful cramps from time to time, but fortunately, 5 weeks later, I’m holding strong.